Nothing grows here

 A permaculture garden in Kleinwalsertal that nobody thought possible

 Winters are long and cold in the Kleinwalsertal.
 The snow falls early in this high mountain valley on the northern border of Austria and stays there until well into spring.
-One reason why the Farms in the Kleinwalsertal specialized in animal husbandry.
-Therefore, the growing season is short and it is difficult to create a fertile garden in these climates.
-Andi Haller knew that, as he grew up in this region and witnessed his grandmother's attempts.
-Perhaps this is where his interest in gardening comes from.
+One reason why the Farms in the Kleinwalsertal specialized in livestock breeding.
+Therefore, the growing season is short and it is difficult to grow a garden in these climatic conditions.
+Andi Haller knew this, as he grew up in this region and witnessed his grandmother's experiments.
+This may be where his interest in gardening comes from.

 He began to deal with it more intensively and came across permaculture, a type of horticulture that relies on natural planting and care methods.
 He had to ask his grandmother for a long time until she gave in and left him a piece on her meadow to experiment.
 "At first there was only a small piece of land that I was allowed to use," laughs the young man, who proudly shows us the fruits of his labor in the Schwendle region below Mittelberg at the end of the Kleinwalsertal.
 “A garden in the Kleinwalsertal?
 Nobody believed in that.
 Especially not my grandmother.
 In the meantime the garden has been enlarged several times.
 And I have more plans. "